Keirunga Gardens: Discover the Scenic Park’s Historical Charm and Beauty

 Park Layout and Features

-As you explore Keirunga Gardens, you'll appreciate the diverse sections that each offer unique experiences.
+As you explore Keirunga Gardens, you’ll be enchanted by the diverse sections that offer unique experiences.
+Spanning 17 hectares, the park is a haven of natural beauty and thoughtful design.

 Diverse Garden Sections